MinoMino/mindl-legacy/README.md

 A plugin-based downloading tool.
 It was written with Python 3.5+ in mind, so while it's likely that at least 3.4 works, it's possible I've used new stuff that could potentially make it incompatible.

-It was written for the purpose of downloading e-books using PhantomJS from sites that use HTML5 readers, which is why it requires Selenium.
+It was written for the purpose of downloading e-books from sites that use HTML5 readers, which is why some plugins require Selenium and PhantomJS.
 The framework can however obviously be used for anything.

-As of right now, it only works with eBookJapan.
 If you've got some other HTML5 reader you want supported and you can provide a sample, I will consider writing a plugin for it.
 Open an issue here or send me an e-mail about it.

 ## Installation
 * Install Python 3.5+
-* Download PhantomJS from [here](http://phantomjs.org/download.html) and put the executable in your PATH.
-If you're on Linux, remember to make it executable as well.
+* If you're planning to use it for eBookJapan, download PhantomJS from [here](http://phantomjs.org/download.html) and put the executable in your PATH.
+If you're on
+Linux, remember to make it executable as well.
 * Run the following command to install mindl:
 `python -m pip install git+https://github.com/MinoMino/mindl.git#egg=mindl`